bjackisa/ainebyona-website/replit.md

-# Campaign Website - Ainebyona Nicholas for Western Youth MP
+# Ainebyona for Western Youth MP - Official Campaign Website

 ## Overview

-This is a political campaign website for Ainebyona Nicholas, running for Western Youth MP 2026-2031 with the slogan "Lighting the Youth Nation".
-The application is a full-stack web platform built with React/TypeScript on the frontend and Express.js on the backend, designed to showcase the candidate's vision, strategic pillars, campaign budget, and facilitate donations.
-The site features a modern, responsive design with glassmorphism effects and professional political branding.
+This is the official political campaign website for Ainebyona Nicholas, representing the People's Front for Freedom (PFF) party as the Western Youth Member of Parliament candidate for 2026-2031.
+The slogan "Lighting the Youth Nation" embodies the campaign's mission to empower young leaders across Western Uganda.
+Built with React/TypeScript frontend and Express.js backend, the platform showcases the candidate's background, vision, strategic pillars, transparent budget breakdown, and provides a comprehensive donation system.
+The design features glassmorphism effects with PFF party colors (dark blue and white) for professional political branding that maintains party allegiance.

 ## User Preferences